 The Highway Trust Fund (HTF) was set up in 1956 to build and maintain a nationwide transportation network.
 Today, it is the national bank account for roads, bridges and transit that reimburses states for eligible projects completed.
-Inaction by Congress has put the HTF in jeopardy, and with under a month left before the temporary funding fix runs out on July 31st, Congress needs to move fast to generate sustainable revenue for the HTF – an investment that is vital to the health of our nation’s economy.
+That bank account is running on empty and Congress needs to act soon to provide additional revenue for the HTF – an investment that is vital to the health of our nation’s economy.
 The U.S. Senate recently passed a six-year surface transportation bill but the House needs to act by the October 29the deadline. #FixTheTrustFund is a call to action to solve this transportation problem today.

 Watch the #FixTheTrustFund Video